 Now you can begin to work with team leaders on the tactics and projects required to meet each of their goals.
 For example, if improving nurse retention is an important goal, you can encourage their manager to increase the frequency of performance review and feedback sessions, implement a recognition program, etc.

-Turn department goals into individual goals
+Turn department goals into individual goals and objectives

 Managers can now begin to turn department goals into individual career plans, KPIs and strategic projects.